Since we are building a new, custom home this year, I thought it would be a great time to share the bids we have received for custom kitchen cabinets.

 There are many different options in wood species for cabinets.
 The options come into play when you are staining the cabinets.
 A common wood species for cabinets that will be painted is birch.
 However, if you are staining the cabinets, common wood species are white oak or walnut.
 White oak is a lighter color and walnut is a beautiful, rich brown.

 Our kitchen will have 10-foot ceilings.
 The upper cabinets will have crown molding and not go all the way to the ceiling, although they will be tall!
+Check out this guide on the dimensions of upper kitchen cabinets.

 A kitchen island will be a big factor in the cost of custom cabinets.
 The cabinet maker will need to build the whole island, which will, of course, up the price quite a bit.
 The size of our island is 10 feet wide and 4.5 feet deep.